Home Time for Truckers: What You Need to Know

 Home time is something every trucker looks at when deciding on a company to drive for.
 But first, what does home time mean in trucking?
 Unlike a traditional job, the weeks are not always broken up into workdays and days off; instead, “home time” refers to earned days off that are granted after spending a certain amount of time driving.
 Policies for how home time can be earned, accrued, and spent vary greatly between companies and can get confusing quickly.
 However, there’s no disregarding the importance of home time and spending precious time with friends and family.
 In this blog, we’re going over the home time associated with different driving jobs, how it can be used, and how Melton’s flexible home time policies can help you make the most of your time off.

-How does Earning Home Time Work?
+How Does Earning Home Time Work?

 The rate in which home time is earned depends on if you’re driving local, regional, or OTR.
 Local driving will have you home most often, usually every night.
 However, these positions are highly sought after and may require more driving experience than other jobs – and though you’re guaranteed home every night, your days will likely be long.
 Regional driving will have you operating within a region of the U.S. and will have you home once or twice a week.
 This is a happy medium for many who want to stay out for stretches of time, but don’t want to miss out on family time.
 OTR driving has the most variation in home time and refers to any drivers who are out for two or more weeks at a time.
 OTR truckers will usually earn a day of home time for every week spent on the road, but many companies (including Melton) have ways in which drivers can earn more days.
 This is the best option for those looking to make more money, since you’re rolling more than local or regional drivers.
 Learn more about Melton’s OTR pay scale on our pay page.

-How do You Use Home Time?
+How Do You Use Home Time?

 Again, this will vary between trucking companies and the type of driving you do.
 For local and regional routes, you will normally be routed home every night or every week without having to put in a request.
 For OTR drivers, you’ll need to request your home time in advance as it’s not automatically applied.